investmentmath/main/_posts/2015-10-15-exercises.md

 the relationship between $d\theta$ and $d\pi^{\star}$ is:
 $$\frac{d\pi^{\star}}{d\theta}=\frac{1}{\rho}\frac{E_{T-1}[(R^{f}+\pi(\tilde{R}_{T}-R^{f}))^{-\rho}]}
 {E_{T-1}[(\tilde{R}_{T}-R^{f})^{2}(R^{f}+\pi(\tilde{R}_{T}-R^{f}))^{-\rho-1}]}+\frac{(\pi^{\star})^{2}}{1+R^{f}}.$$
-Deduce that the demand in risky asset is increasing in the $d\theta$.
+Deduce that the demand in risky asset is increasing in $d\theta$.
 Why can't we conclude from this that an increase in
 $\mu_{T-1}$ increases the demand from the risky asset?